coky-t/owasp-mastg-ja/Document/0x05e-Testing-Cryptography.md

 * [2]: [NIST Special Publication 800-57](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) [(日本語)](https://www.ipa.go.jp/files/000055490.pdf)

 ##### OWASP MASVS
-- V3.3: "The app does not use cryptographic protocols or algorithms that are widely considered depreciated"
+- V3.3: "The app uses cryptographic primitives that are appropriate for the particular use-case, configured with parameters that adhere to industry best practices"
-- V3.4: "Cryptographic modules use parameters that adhere to current industry best practices.
-This includes key length and modes of operation"
+- V3.4: "The app does not use cryptographic protocols or algorithms that are widely considered depreciated for security purposes"

 ##### OWASP Mobile Top 10
 * M6 - Broken Cryptography